Best and Worst Excuses for Being Late to Work

 Sometimes, you just can’t help being late for work.
 Stuff happens, things go wrong, and it can be hard to get out of the house to arrive at work in a timely manner.
 It happens to almost everyone at one time or another, so be prepared to handle it appropriately.
 Depending on your manager, it might not matter – or it could be a big deal.

 There are lots of excuses for missing work, either for taking a day off or for coming in late.
 Some excuses are legitimate, such as when a babysitter cancels at the last minute, you or a family member are sick, or your car doesn't start.
 Other excuses, however, are just too bizarre.

 Even if you’ve run out of excuses, there are some reasons that you shouldn’t use when you’re telling your boss why you’re running late.

 Best Excuses for Being Late to Work

-A survey conducted by CareerBuilder reports on the most common excuses employees provide for being late for work.
+A survey conducted by CareerBuilder finds that some excuses for missing work are more popular than others.
 Traffic, sleep schedules, and weather conditions are the top three.
 Being tired and forgetful round out the top five reasons for being tardy.

 - Traffic - 51%